gvp-study/CarND-MPC-Project/Model-Predictive-Control.md

 To find the appropriate values of the cost factors, I conducted experiments by driving the simulator through a lap with each set of parameters.
 I then wrote out the (cte, epsi, steering, velocity) at each cycle of the control loop into a file.
 I then used a python matplotlib library to plot the values of these normalized parameters for each run.
 The results are shown below.
 Note that the velocity plot in red is normalized to a maximum velocity of 100mph for all the plots below.

-### mpc 3000 3000 1 5 5 700 200 10
+### mpc 100 1000 1 1 1 100 100 10
 ![alt text][image1]
-### mpc 100 100 1 1 1 100 10 10
-![alt text][image2]
-### mpc 1000 100 1 1 1 100 10 10
-![alt text][image3]
-### mpc 100 10 1 1 1 100 10 10
-![alt text][image4]
-### mpc 100 100 1 1 1 100 100 100
-![alt text][image5]
-### mpc 100 100 1 1 1 100 100 10
-![alt text][image6]
-### mpc 100 1000 1 1 1 100 100 10
-![alt text][image7]

-Notice that the final default parameter set I chose shown above allows the simulator to maintain the steady 78mph speed through most of the curves and the straights.
+Notice that the final default parameter set I chose shown above allows the simulator to maintain the high speed through most of the curves and the straights.
 I let the CTE and EPSI in this case to be much larger than for the previous sets of parameters as long as it kept the car within the road.
 I also found that the relaxation of the CTE errors allows the car to cut corners to maintain the speed similar to the techniques used by race car drivers when they take corners.
 I let the simulator run several laps over time to make sure that the chosen parameters resulted in a stable control system.

 Some of the still images of the run are shown below.